martinber/noaa-apt/README.md

 NOAA APT image decoder.

-Doesn't do anything special, takes a recorded WAV file (from GQRX, SDR#, etc.) and decodes the raw image.
+Takes a recorded WAV file (from GQRX, SDR#, etc.) and decodes the raw image.
 Later you can rotate the image and adjust the contrast with something like GIMP or Photoshop.

 Works with WAV files of any sample rate, 32 bit float or 16 bit integer encoded.